Bulk household collection service

-For information about when your bulk household collection dates are view your bin collection calendar, contact the Waste Hotline on 1300 551 659 (Monday to Friday, 8am–5pm), or download our free Waste Info app, which includes a personalised collection calendar and notifications for upcoming kerbside and bulk household collection dates.
+For information about your bulk household collection dates view your online bin collection calendar, contact the Waste Hotline on 1300 551 659 (Monday to Friday, 8am–5pm), or download our free Waste Info app, which includes a personalised collection calendar and optional reminders for upcoming kerbside and bulk household collection dates.

 Residents are able to present a maximum of three cubic metres of material in total: that is 3m x 1m x 1m.

 The bulk household collection service is designed only for household materials which cannot reused, repaired or collected as part of Council's regular waste, recycling, and garden organics services.
 All mattresses, white goods and garden organic material collected in bulk household are sent for recycling.
 Unfortunately, most other mixed material placed out with bulk household is sent to landfill.

 Did you know Council partners with the Bower Reuse and Repair Centre to provide residents with a free collection and rehoming service?

 If you have unwanted furniture or other items at home that you no longer want, you can call the Bower.
 The Bower can't accept all donations so they may refer you to some of the 1,000 organisations or charities within their rehoming database.
 These organisations repair, reuse or resell your wanted goods, keeping them out of landfill.